thelfer/mfem-mgis/docs/paper/joss/paper.md

 The behaviour `MicromorphicDamageI_SpectralSplit` is loaded from a behaviour named `libBehaviour.so` which shall have been generated using `MFront` before running the simulation.
-The behaviour integrator `Mechanics` suports arbitrary small strain and finite strain behaviours.
+The behaviour integrator `Mechanics` supports arbitrary small strain and finite strain behaviours.

 Internally, the `addBehaviourIntegrator` method calls an abstract factory which instanciates a `BehaviourIntegrator` dedicated to the kind